 The part of van der Kolk’s book that changed everything for me was his distinction between knowing and feeling.

 He explains that you can intellectually understand that you are safe.
 You can know that the difficult period is over, that the threat has passed, that you survived.
-But your body might not believe you.
+But your body may hold a different story.
 The alarm system operates below the level of language.
-It doesn’t respond to rational argument.
+It remains beyond rational argument.

 This explained so much.

-I understood that precarious employment was just a system, not a personal failing.
-I understood that institutional instability was not about me.
+I understood that precarious employment was just a system, never a personal failing.
+I understood that institutional instability had nothing to do with me personally.
 I understood all of this.
 But my body still braced every time I checked my email.
 My nervous system still treated uncertainty as danger, even when my mind knew better.

-Van der Kolk writes that insight is not enough.
+van der Kolk argues that insight alone falls short.
 You cannot think your way out of a body that has learned to be afraid.
 You have to give the body new experiences.
 You have to teach the nervous system, through repetition and patience, that safety is possible.

 This is why I came to Loreto.